 You should end up with marks that look something like this.

 This works best if your straight edge reaches all the way down the length that you are scoring.
-Otherwise, the score lines may not meet up exactly and the line may not be straight.
+Otherwise, the score lines may not meet up exactly and the line won’t be straight.

 9. Fold the aluminum flashing up along the first line that you drew, with the scored line on the inside of the fold.
 The fold should make a corner (not be folded all the way over).

 Do not fold the lines at the ends of the flashing yet.
 We will do these ones in a later step.
 This should end up looking like a covering for your board.

-Covering the Board
+Cover the Board

-1 Fit your board into the aluminum flashing covering that you have made.
+1. Fit your board into the aluminum flashing covering that you have made.

 If you are using a powered staple gun, make sure that the power is not set very high or the staples will go right through the aluminum flashing.

 If you are using a manual stapler, don’t worry if the the staples don’t go all the way in.

 You can use a hammer to knock them in the rest of the way.

 Ideally these staples should go on the side of the board that will be against the wall so that you won’t see them once the shelves are installed.

-Finishing the Ends
+Finish the Ends

 Finishing the ends of the shelves is something like wrapping a Christmas present.

-1 Cut each of the four corners at the end of the board all the way in to the board.
+1. Cut each of the four corners at the end of the board all the way in to the board.